hai99long/mapp_rpc/README.md

 * The data exchange is realized by using netty, and the netty network model adopts the master-slave Reactor thread model
 * The server uses the guava thread pool to process the request For asynchronous callback handler
 * The serialization of message network transmission can now take kyro and protostuff
-* The startup, registration, and uninstall of RPC services can be managed uniformly using the spring tag
+* The startup, registration, and uninstall of RPC services can be managed with custom spring Tags
 * Using javassist to generate service proxy classes and wrapper classes
 * Unit testing using TestNG